-10. PARTNERSHIPS AND SUPPORT SERVICES FOR DEVELOPMENT OF CAREER PATHWAYS (MaxPoints:9)
+10. PARTNERSHIPS AND SUPPORT SERVICES FOR DEVELOPMENT OF CAREER PATHWAYS (Max Points: 9)

 Coordination with community agencies, organizations, and businesses is critical to the implementation of comprehensive services to support adult education and job readiness.
-Eligible providers are expected to partner with local community programs and institutions to provide wrap around support for students.
-Programs should build partnerships with entities such as:
+Eligible providers are expected to partner with local community programs and institutions to provide wrap-around support for students.

+Grant recipients should build partnerships with entities such as:

 - secondary educational institutions;

 - postsecondary educational institutions;

 - occupational training entities;

 - vocational rehabilitation centers;

-- socials ervice resources in the community;
+- social service resources in the community;

-- community based organizations;
+- community-based organizations.

 - businesses, industry, and labor organizations;

+- Alaska Native organizations;

 - non-profit organizations; and

-- Alaska Native organization